-- 9) Nqutu: Nqutu also has the potential to supplement the inflow to the WTP with ground water (production boreholes) as the exploitation potential for quaternary catchment W21G (within which Nqutu lies) equals 1.65 million m3/a or 4.52 Ml/d.
+- 9) Nqutu: Nqutu also has the potential to supplement the inflow to the Vants Drift WTP with ground water (production boreholes) as the exploitation potential for quaternary catchment W21G (within which Nqutu lies) equals 1.65 million m/a or 4.52 Ml/d.
 Nqutu has no major supply problems as it is downstream of the convergence of the Buffalo and Blood rivers (RHDHV 2016: 65).
-This is a short to medium term intervention that must be explored with urgency i.e. A thorough geohydrological study, and proper siting methods must precede any drilling of boreholes.
+This is a short to medium term intervention that must be explored with urgency i.e. a thorough geohydrological study, and proper siting methods must precede any drilling of boreholes.
 With regards to upgrading the Vants Drift WTP, a business plan is being developed for submission to DWS and will address the current bottlenecks of the Vants Drift WTP, namely the clear water high lift pumps, abstraction works, electrical works and other ancillary works.
 Details of the business plan were not obtained in time to be included in this report.
 This work is urgent as the Vants Drift WTP system is currently in deficit (potable water).
 Note: The investigation of an ideal dam site on either the Buffalo or Blood river is discussed under long term recommendations, in order to ensure security of raw water during periods of low flow in the rivers (Winter). - 10) Charlestown: The design capacity of the newly constructed Charlestown WTP is 2 Ml/day.
 This exceeds the 2050 water demand of Charlestown.
 However, the required raw water supply would need to supplemented by further production boreholes.
 An option also exists to apply to DWS for a licence to abstract some of the required water from the nearby Buffalo River (just beyond the convergence of the Slang and the Buffalo) which borders the eastern portion of Charlestown.
 This would assist with assurance of supply in the Charlestown area.
 It is recommended that Newcastle make such application (WULA) to DWS in this regard as soon as possible.
 The likelihood of it being granted is high as the 2050 water demand of the area is 1.65 Ml/day.
 However, it is likely that the approval would only be granted after a full review of the historic water use licences and allocations of the Buffalo system is completed. - 11) Utrecht: The Utrecht WTP is only running at half its current design capacity.
 If the Dorpsruit Dams (there are two) or the Dorpsruit river itself fails, there is a potable water pipeline that Amajuba DM make use of in order to supplement water provision at Utrecht.
-Utrecht also has the potential to supplement their inflow to the WTP with ground water as the exploitation potential for quaternary catchment V32B (within which Utrecht lies) is 3.48 million m3/a or 9.53 Ml/d.
+Utrecht also has the potential to supplement their inflow to the WTP with ground water as the exploitation potential for quaternary catchment V32B (within which Utrecht lies) is 3.48 million m/a or 9.53 Ml/d.
 The design capacity of the current Utrecht WTP is 4 Ml/day and this exceeds the 2050 water demand of Utrecht.
+Consequently, Utrecht is 100% supplied.
+However, this plant is aging and inefficient.
+There is an Amajuba WSIG project in the planning stage (2022) to upgrade the plant, pump stations and pipelines.
+This project is expected to cost R50m.

-Consequently, Utrecht is 100% supplied. - 12) Further note on WCWDM: All of the areas mentioned in the above have the potential for water conservation and water demand management (WCWDM), especially Nqutu.
+12) Further note on WCWDM: All of the areas mentioned in the above have the potential for water conservation and water demand management (WCWDM), especially Nqutu.
 WCWDM is the short-term recommendation that must first be pursued before the implementation of new WTPs or dams [See Section 14.5.2 a) i) 1 above], and this reduction of water demand would buy valuable time for the proper implementation of medium and long-term interventions.